jjsaio/slot/doc/terminology.md

 Terminology (proposals)
 -----------------------

-- "denote": let's use this word for words/terms used in our conversations, so things that are in english (perhaps embellished with symbols) can denote things we like to talk aboute.
+- "denote/refer": let's use this word for words/terms used in our conversations, so things that are in english (perhaps embellished with symbols) can denote things we like to talk aboute.